grygy/pv217-microservices-materials/04/README.md

 Dev services give us a way to make development easier.

 What are the benefits of dev services?
-- Automatic startup -- check configuration, download dependencies and start the service
+- Automatic startup -- check configuration, download dependencies, and start the service
 - Continuous testing -- continuous testing of the application
 - Configuration management -- automatic configuration of the service and database connection

-For this week's lecture the main benefit is a way to run a database in a Docker container without any configuration from developer side.
+For this exercise, the main benefit is a way to run a database in a Docker container without any configuration from the developer side.
 Of course, it's only for development purposes.
 But during the initial development phase, it's very useful.
-Before we will create a configuration to dockerized database.
+Before we create a configuration for the dockerized database,

 ## State of the project